dj9678/ds_netflix_analysis_sql/README.md

 ## How to Run

-Simply click `netflix_analysis.sql` on main page of this repo
+Simply click `netflix_query.sql` on main page of this repo